 Can I bring my dog?

 We can accommodate dogs on some, but not all, of our routes.
-Our most dog friendly routes are Hadrian's Wall and the Cleveland Way Moorland Highlights.
-We cannot accommodate dogs on the Coast to Coast.
+Please take a look at our Walking With Your Dog page for more information.
+Unfortunately, we cannot accommodate dogs on the Coast to Coast.
 It is always best to book as far ahead as possible with a dog as the accommodation is very limited.
-We do have an extensive information sheet on dogs, so if you are interested please complete an enquiry form and we will send you more information on booking with a dog.

 Using public transport to and from your holiday